 We have this house under contract, and for now it is rented.
-It’s an interesting story–the purchasers are renting for 6 months, then buying, because they are waiting to qualify for a particular type of loan.
+We will close in the middle of October, 2018 (soon!) and the renters will officially own the house.
+It’s an interesting story–the purchasers are renting for 6 months (turned out to be longer), then buying, because they are waiting to qualify for a particular type of loan.
 It’s a win-win for all of us, though!

 Visit visit this page for more finished photos.